JiFish/artemis/README.md

 ## Disk system and commands

 Artemis uses a virtual disk system.
-By default, the disk HOME is loaded.
+By default, the disk HOME is selected.
 Files will be saved and loaded from the currently selected disk.

 The disks contents are stored in the user's documents directory in a folder called `artemis`.
 There is one directory per disk.

 Disk names and file names are limited to 32-characters.
 There is no size or file limit on disks.

+Quotes around filenames are normally optional, unless a file extension is included.

 The following disk commands are available:
-- **DSKLIST** - Lists all the files on the current disk.
+- **LIST F** - Lists all the files on the current disk.
-- **DSKLIST 1** - Lists available disks.
+- **LIST D** - Lists available disks.
-- **DSKMOUNT** x - Set the current disk to *x*.
+- **MOUNT** x - Set the current disk to *x*.
 If it doesn't exist, create it.
-- **DSKRM** x - Delete the file called *x* on the current disk.
+- **UNLINK** x - Delete the file called *x* on the current disk.
+The file extension must be included.
-- **DSKFORMAT** - Delete all files on the current disk.
+- **FORMAT** - Delete all files on the current disk.

-## IMPORT and EXPORT
+## Importing and Exporting

+Unlike other commands, these allow you to specify a path anywhere on your computer and are not subject to the Disk system rules above.
+Paths must be in quotes.
+The default directory is `artemis` in your Documents directory.

-**IMPORT** allows you to load a text file of basic instructions as a program.
+**IMPORT** x - Load *x*, a text file of basic instructions as a program.
 Note that no interpretation is done as such.
 Instead this file in fed in line by line, aborting on an error.
+The file extension must be included.

+TIP: You can also drag and drop `.bas` files on to the Artemis window to import them.

-**EXPORT** allows you to export the current program's instructions to a text file.
+**EXPORT** x - Export the current program's instructions to text file *x*.
 This is not a recommended way of saving a program.

-Unlike other commands, **IMPORT** and **EXPORT** allow you to specify filenames anywhere on your computer and are not subject to the Disk system rules above.
+Uses `.bas` if an extension is not provided.

 ```
 > 10 PRINT "HELLO WORLD"
-> EXPORT "../../myfile.bas"
+> EXPORT "myfile.bas"
-Program exported.
+Program exported to "c:\users\you\Documents\artemis\myfile.bas"
 ```
-This exports to the user's documents directory.

 # Programming language